 Kim’s passion consist of working with underserved populations to eliminate barriers to employment, health care, education, housing, and access to an overall quality of life.
 In the past she has worked for the Denver Housing Authority as a Youth/Adult program coordinator; Clayton Educare as a Center Based Coordinator and Lead Child Family Educator; OpenWorld Learning as a Multi-Site Director.
 Kim’s hobbies include spending time with family, reading, and playing basketball.

 Linda Keenan is the Office Manager for the Agency for Human Rights and Community Partnerships.
 Her primary responsibility is providing administrative support to the entire agency.

-Linda has been with the agency for over eight years.
+Linda has been with the agency for 16+ years.
 Her educational background consists of three years of Undergraduate work on a Degree in Human Services, Paralegal Courses, a Certificate in Mediation and a wide variety of trainings and workshops on Civil Rights Law.